 Formerly Administration Manager with the Crisis Pregnancy Agency, Ivan has worked in a number of positions in the public, private and community and voluntary sectors in Ireland and Scotland, including a period as CEO of Wicklow Chamber of Commerce and Manager of a community group under the Local Development Social Inclusion Programme.
 Email Ivan

-Gert Ackermann - Communications Officer
+Gert Ackermann - Communications Coordinator

-.
-He is passionate about digital communications and the transformative power of the web.
-Gert played a key role in the development of Better Together, a national campaign that helps charities to connect with the public through social media.
+Gert is responsible for The Wheel's communications strategy, media relations and publications.
+He played a key role in the development of Better Together, a national campaign that helps charities to connect with the public through social media.
 Email Gert

-Paul Meade - Information and Training Officer
+Paul Meade - Information Coordinator

-Alex McMahon - Membership Officer
+Alex McMahon - Finance and Renewals Officer

 Alex McMahon joined The Wheel as our Finance Officer in February 2008.
 Alex previously worked as Finance & Administrations Officer for The European Anti-Poverty Network Ireland for over 11 years.